Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Preliminaries

-\parag{$\ITL$ with the neighbourhood modalities} An in-depth introduction to propositional $\ITL$, which has $\Next$, \emph{chop} and \emph{chop-star} as the temporal operators, can be found in \cite{Mos86,CMZ}.
-In $\ITL$, formulas are evaluated at finite or right-infinite sequences $\sigma=\sigma^0\sigma^1\ldots$ of subsets $\sigma^k$ of the chosen vocabulary $V$ of {\em propositional variables}, which are called {\em states}.
-The term {\em intervals} is used for such sequences in $\ITL$ its extensions.
+\parag{$\ITL$ with the neighbourhood modalities} An in-depth introduction to propositional discrete-time $\ITL$, which has $\Next$, \emph{chop} and \emph{chop-star} as the temporal operators, can be found in \cite{Mos86,CMZ}.
+Given a vocabulary $V$ of {\em propositional variables}, $\ITL$ formulas that are written in $V$ are evaluated at finite or right-infinite sequences $\sigma=\sigma^0\sigma^1\ldots$ of {\em states} $\sigma^k\in\Sigma\defeq{\mathcal P}(V)$.
+The term {\em intervals} is used for such sequences in $\ITL$ and in its extensions.

-$\ITLNL$'s {\em neighbourhood modalities} are written $\angles{\overline{A}}$ and $\angles{A}$ in Halpern-Shoham logic $\HS$ and its subsets such as propositional $\NL$.
+Along with $\Next$, \emph{chop} and \emph{chop-star}, $\ITLNL$ includes {\em neighbourhood modalities}, which are known as $\angles{\overline{A}}$ and $\angles{A}$ in Halpern-Shoham logic $\HS$ and its subsets such as propositional $\NL$.
 In this paper we avoid overloading $A$ by adopting the symbols $\Diamond_l$ and $\Diamond_r$ from the predicate real-time logics based on the neighbourhood modalities in \cite{DBLP:conf/compos/ChaochenH97,DBLP:journals/logcom/BaruaRC00} in $\ITLNL$:

-where $p$ stands for a propositional variables.
+where $p$ stands for a propositional variable.
 We write $\Var(A)$ for the set of propositional variables occurring in formula $A$.

 Satisfaction in the form $\sigma\models A$ as in $\ITL$ does not account for the possibility that time extends beyond the endpoints of $\sigma$ as necessary to define $\Diamond_l$ and $\Diamond_r$.
-Therefore, with $\sigma:\Zset\rightarrow\Sigma$ satisfaction has the form $\sigma,i,j\models A$.
+Therefore, with $\sigma:\Zset\rightarrow\Sigma$, satisfaction has the form $\sigma,i,j\models A$.
 Here $i,j\in\Zset$ and $i\leq j$, define a {\em reference interval} within $\sigma$.
 This is equivalent to $\sigma^i\ldots\sigma^j\models A$ in the standard $\ITL$ notation for $A$ with no neighbourhood modalities.
 For the sake of simplicity we fix $\dom\sigma=\Zset$ and rule out infinite reference intervals, where $i=-\infty$, or $j=\infty$, in this paper.
 Generalizing the results to $\dom\sigma$ being any interval in $\Zset$ and allowing infinite reference intervals as in \cite{GM2022} can be achieved by straightforward modifications, which, however, would make the presentation more complicated.

 The defining clauses for $\models$ are as follows: